cognitivetech/ollama-ebook-summary/README.md

 If you use a tool (like PrivateGPT) that supports Transformers Autotokenizer, that's another way to ensure the use of a models most ideal conditions.

 ## 7b Q8 GGUF Model Rankings
-There isn't much to say here.
-After all of my learnings on how best to prepare my system to test various models, **nothing compares with Mistral 7b Instruct v0.2 for comprehensive bulleted notes summaries**.

 For the following rankings, I have moved to [Ollama.ai](https://ollama.ai).
 I rather like it for command line use, and it makes switching between models easy.

 Later, I'll take the leaders from this round and perform a more detailed analysis of their work.
 I'll also be following models from their creators, to see if future models perform better on these tasks.